rdotzlaw/COMP3040-A3/part1.md

 * harvestPercentage: 0.7,
 * berryCount: 2048

-Would look like the following.
+Would return the following response:

 ```
 {